Am0rphous/Awesome/README.md

   - [Pomatez](https://github.com/roldanjr/pomatez) - Stay Focused.
 Take a Break.
   - [Tui.calendar](https://github.com/nhn/tui.calendar) - JavaScript calendar that has everything you need.
   - [WNR](https://github.com/RoderickQiu/wnr) - It's a time-management tool for computers.
 Work and rest, with wnr now.
 (P.S.: being fed up of my heavy study work and an private Android project, I might not be able to response quickly).
+    ### Polls
+    - [Framadate](https://framagit.org/framasoft/framadate/framadate) - [Framadate.org](https://framadate.org/) is an online service for planning an appointment or making a decision quickly and easily.
+It's a community free/libre software alternative to Doodle.

 ## Social Media